Benefit Communities and Citizens Through Investments in Conservation and Recreational Resources

 New Grant Programs/Opportunities

-During 2017, the Bureau of Recreation and Conservation fully developed two new grant opportunities:
+For the second year in 2018, the Bureau of Recreation and Conservation offered two new grant opportunities:

-A Riparian Forest Buffers Program funded this year with $1 million in PENNVEST funds.
+- A Riparian Forest Buffers Program funded with $1 million in PENNVEST funds

-The Motorized Trails Program that implements recent legislation creating two new funds -- one for snowmobiles and one for ATVs.
-This program will have two open grant rounds every year per the legislative requirement.
+- A new Motorized Trails Program that implements new recent legislation creating two new funds -- one for snowmobiles and one for ATVs.
+The latter program has two open grant rounds every year per the legislative requirement.

 Lehigh Valley Greenways